Maryland Cash Home Buyers — Frequently Asked Questions

 Can you work with our estate attorney?

 Absolutely — and we encourage it.
-Estate attorneys play an important role in making sure the transaction is legally sound and properly documented for the estate.
 We’re happy to communicate directly with your attorney, provide documentation they need, and coordinate our closing timeline with the estate administration schedule.

 Category 04

-Do you really buy houses in any condition?
+Do Maryland cash buyers really buy houses in any condition?

 Yes.
-We’ve bought properties with foundation issues, roof failures, fire damage, water damage, mold, outdated electrical and plumbing, full hoarder cleanouts, and everything in between.
-The condition affects the offer price — it doesn’t affect our willingness to buy.
+Foundation issues, roof failures, fire damage, water damage, mold, hoarder cleanouts — condition affects the offer price, not our willingness to buy.

 If you’re worried your property is “too far gone,” it almost certainly isn’t.
 Call us and let us take a look.

-We factor code violations and unpermitted work into our offer, but they don’t prevent us from buying.
-We’ve dealt with city citations, open permits, and properties flagged by Baltimore City or county housing departments many times.
-We handle the resolution after closing — you don’t have to.
+We factor violations and unpermitted work into our offer but they don’t prevent us from buying.
+We’ve handled city citations, open permits, and housing department flags many times.
+We deal with it after closing.

-There are belongings and furniture left in the house.
+There are belongings left in the house.
 Do I need to clear it out?

-No. This is especially common with estate properties where clearing out a full household is emotionally difficult or logistically complicated.
-Take what matters to you — we’ll handle the rest.
-There’s no charge for this; it’s just part of how we work.
+No. This is especially common with estate properties.
+Take what matters to you — we handle the rest.
+No charge for this; it’s just part of how we work.

 The property has liens or back taxes.
 Can you still buy it?